What to do if…

 What can wait

-- You do not need to google diagnoses, buy supplements, or change your diet today.
+- You do not need to search for diagnoses, buy supplements, or make diet changes today.

-- You do not need to stop prescribed medication unless a clinician tells you to (but note any recent medication changes, including decongestants).
+- You do not need to stop prescribed medicine unless a clinician tells you to, but note any recent changes so you can mention them.

 Important reassurance